-- Registration is not complete until a student's registration agreement is signed and the Student Accounts Office has given business office approval. - If payment is delinquent, late fees will be assessed to the student's account. - No penalty/late fee for VA students if unable to meet financial obligation due to delated disbursement by VA (PL 115-40 Section 103). - Checks for tuition and fees must be made payable to Faulkner University and must identify the student for whom the payment is made.
-Faulkner University accepts MasterCard, American

-Express, Visa, and Discover.
+- All charges are due at registration according to the registration agreement.
+Registration is not complete until a student's registration agreement is signed and the Student Accounts Office has given business office approval. - If the balance is not paid by the first due date listed on the registration agreement for the semester, a deferment fee will be assessed to the student's account.
+If payment is delinquent, late fees will be assessed to the student's account. - Checks for tuition and fees must be made payable to Faulkner University and must identify the student for whom the payment is made.
+Faulkner University accepts MasterCard, American Express, Visa, and Discover.

-- A fee is assessed at the maximum allowed by Alabama state law for each returned check.
-If a student has checks returned, subsequent payments must be in cash or money order. - Students who are delinquent with payments may not be allowed to continue in classes or register for future classes.
-Once a student separate from Faulkner University with an unpaid balance, his or her account is considered in default.
+• A fee is assessed at the maximum allowed by Alabama state law for each returned check.
+If a student has checks returned, subsequent payments must be in cash or money order.